townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       An approach to problem-solving where all computations are carried out using :term:`objects <object>`.

+   object-space decomposition
+      A from of :term:`key-space decomposition` where the :term:`key space` is determined
+      by the actual values of keys that are found.
+      For example,
+      a binary search tree stores a key value in its root, and all other values in the tree with lesser value are in the left :term:`subtree`.
+      Thus, the root value has split (or decomposed) the key space for that key based on its value into left and right parts.
+      An object-space decomposition is in opposition to an :term:`image-space decomposition`.

+   octree
+      The three-dimensional equivalent of the :term:`quadtree` would be a tree with :math:`2^3` or eight branches.

+   Omega notation
+      In :term:`algorithm analysis`,
+      :math:`\Omega` notation is used to describe a :term:`lower bound`.
+      Roughly (but not completely) analogous to
+      :term:`big-Oh notation` used to define an :term:`upper bound`.

    open addressing
       A synonym for :term:`closed hashing <closed hash system>`.